 Kreider scores 2 more, Rangers open 2-0 lead on Devils

-Patrick Kane added a goal and two assists and fellow trade deadline acquisition Vladimir Tarasenko scored for the second straight game as the Rangers again had their way with the young Devils.
+Rangers center Vincent Trocheck said while it might look as though the Devils are leaving Kreider alone in front of the net, New York has Kane, Mika Zibanejad, Adam Fox, Artemi Panarin and Kreider on the ice for their power plays.

+“I don’t think it’s necessarily leaving him alone.
+I mean, it’s a 5-on-4,” Trocheck said. “ You got Panarin, Kane, Mika, Fox, Kreider out there.
+You’re going to take away four of them, but you don’t want to leave any of them open.”

-Kaapo Kakko also scored and Adam Fox added two more assists to give him six in two games.
+Vladimir Tarasenko and Kaapo Kakko also scored and Fox added two more assists to give him six in two games.
 Igor Shesterkin had a relatively easy night, making 21 saves.

+“Their power play has been dangerous," Devils coach Lindy Ruff said.
+"That has been the biggest difference”

 Erik Haula scored for New Jersey, which has been outscored 10-2 after going 3-0-1 in the regular season against New York.
 Vitek Vanecek finished with 26 saves in a game that got one-sided and chippy late.